Gleyber Torres Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Torres is hitting .236 with five doubles, a triple, four home runs and 17 walks.
+- Torres has five doubles, a triple, four home runs and 18 walks while batting .237.

-- Looking at the 32 games he has played this year, he's hit a home run in four of them (12.5%), and in 3.1% of his trips to the dish.
+- He has gone deep in four games this season (12.1%), homering in 3% of his trips to the plate.

-- In 21.9% of his games this year, Torres has notched at least one RBI.
-In four of those games (12.5%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.